-Early Intervention encompasses educational and therapy support services which helps to equip children who have special needs with key foundational developmental skills.
-Years of research have proven that Early Intervention is highly successful in helping children with developmental delays reach their full potential.
-Early intervention should begin between the ages of birth and school age as it is important to maximize the potential of the child during the optimal developmental window.
+Early Intervention encompasses educational and therapy support services which help to equip children who have special needs with key foundational developmental skills.
+Research has proven that Early Intervention is highly successful in helping children with developmental delays reach their full potential.
+Early intervention should begin between birth and school-going age, as it is important to maximize the potential of the child during this optimal developmental window.

-Our Early Intervention Programme serves children from two to six years of age who have a developmental delay or who are at risk for developmental delay.
-It offers a small group learning programme which is designed in the areas of physical, cognitive, communication, social or emotional, or adaptive development to address needs and build school readiness.
+Our Early Intervention Programme serves children from two to six years of age who have a developmental delay or who are at risk of developmental delay.
+It offers a small group learning programme which is designed to focus on areas of physical, cognitive, communication, social or emotional, or adaptive development, to address the child’s needs and build school readiness.
 We welcome children with diverse support needs.
-Together with the support of professional therapists from the Child Development Centre, we are a ‘one-stop’ intensive intervention service center for children who have special needs.
+With the support of professional therapists from the Child Development Centre, we are a ‘one-stop’ intensive intervention service center for children with special needs.

 We provide assessment and therapeutic services for children with developmental and learning disorders.
-We also aid parents in nurturing their children.
+In addition, we also aid parents in nurturing their children.
 Our team comprises psychologists, occupational therapists, speech therapists, educational therapists, dieticians and early intervention teachers.

 Facilitating Child Development